fpereiro/astack/readme.md

 1. In the first example, every async function takes a `callback` as its last argument.
 In the second one, every async function takes an `aStack` as its first argument.
 2. In the first example, `async1` finish their execution by invoking the `callback`.
 In the second one, they invoke a function named `a.return`, and pass to it both the `aStack` and the `return`ed value.
 3. In the first example, we have nested anonymous functions passing callbacks.
 In the second one, `asyncSequence` invokes a function named `a.call`, which receives as argument the `aStack` and an array with asynchronous functions and their arguments.
+4. In the second example, every combination of function + arguments is wrapped in an array, even when the function has no arguments.

-These three differences (`aStack`, `a.call` and `a.return`) allow you to write asynchronous functions almost as if they were synchronous.
+These three differences (`aStack`, `a.return`, `a.call` and wrapping function+arguments in an array) allow you to write asynchronous functions almost as if they were synchronous.
 In the next section we will explore how.

 ## The elements of aStack